MatthewThabo/MatthewThabo/README.md

 - 👋 Hi, I’m Matthew Thabo Matlenana
--  # A passionate Software developer and front-end & web developer from South Africa.
+-  # A passionate Software developer and front-end & web developer from South Africa south of Johanessburg.
-- 👀 I am mostly building a front-end projects and I am aspiring to be fullstack developer...
+- 👀 I am mostly building a front-end projects and I am aspiring to be fullstack/MERN stack developer...
-- 🌱 I’m currently learning # Reactjs & nextjs and nodejs.
+- 🌱 I’m currently learning # Reactjs & Nextjs and Nodejs/Mongo DB/Express/.
 - 💞️ I’m looking to collaborate on ... react projetcs as a junior.
 -     Most of my projects are available at https://matthewthabo.github.io/
 - 📫 How to reach me ...My email thabo.matthew@gmail.com